My Personal Coffee Journal

 • Mazzer Kony Grinder - The Mazzer Kony is a massive commercial espresso grinder with very large conical burrs.
 Do you need one?
 No. Will you want one after you read this?
 Maybe!

-• Vibiemme Domobar Super - As of 6/2008 I have been using my Vibiemme for about a year now and it is a well-built machine capable of years of superior performance.
+• Vibiemme Domobar Super - The Vibiemme is a well-built machine capable of years of superior performance.
 It was a giant step-up from my Silvia for a lot of reasons.

 • Gene Cafe CBR-101 - The Gene Cafe coffee roaster is an excellent roaster in this price range, and hard to beat for the money.
 Although it lacks after-roast cooling, it makes an excellent cup.